Code of conduct for staff

 The University does not operate a formal dress code for its employees, other than for those who are provided with a uniform and/or protective clothing.
 However, employees must ensure that their dress is appropriate for the situation in which they are working and that they present a professional image and one that reflects sensitivity to customer perceptions.
 This may reflect their ethnicity and lifestyle, but should not be provocative or cause offence to those with whom they have contact.

 The University strives to maintain the highest standards in all the teaching and research that it undertakes, and staff must not conduct themselves in ways that may undermine the academic standards of its awards or the conduct and dissemination of its research.
+Please see policies and codes of practice for further details.

 The University values the undertaking of consultancy activity by staff.
 It recognises that consultancy forms an important part of its function as a University, in particular in encouraging a close relationship with the community, including industry, business and commerce.
 Consultancy can bring benefits to the University as well as to individual members of staff.
 Through its consultancy policies and practices, the University seeks to offer an efficient and valued service to the community, based on the excellence of its educational research provision and professional capacities.
 These policies are designed to support University consultancy activities to the benefit of all concerned.
 All staff proposing to undertake a consultancy must secure the approval from the relevant Dean of Faculty or Director, or their nominee.
 See the consultancy policy.